Systemic-Labs/Perfect-Stack/README.md

 *"Details of Why you must not choose a tech only by popularity and statistics"*

-- Avoid learning ~10+ years old stuff if there is a better alternative. old tech was made for past era ecosystem, development model and HW/SW/issues.
+- Avoid learning ~10+ years old stuff if a better option is available. old tech was made for past era ecosystem, development model and HW/SW/issues.

 - Is still popular due to seniors who learned it in past when it was a valid option and using it at work for years, and new developers are forced to follow them.
 This process might repeat multiple times...